 Get app happy

 Make sure you equip yourself with apps before you go or while you’re taking advantage of your hotel’s Wi-Fi.
 Load your city on Google Maps before you leave Wi-Fi so you can use it offline, look up nearby tourist attractions and search for activities that you can take advantage of.
-And of course, make sure you set up your Qantas Assure App – as long as your phone is in your pocket or bag while you’re travelling, you’ll be rewarded for the steps you take.
+And of course, make sure you set up your Qantas Wellbeing App – as long as your phone is in your pocket or bag while you’re travelling, you’ll be rewarded for the steps you take.
 So, you can capitalise on your healthy travel habits.

 Chloe Papas is a journalist and writer based in Victoria.
 You can find her on Twitter @chloepapas